You are a talented human with a broad set of skills. You can speak, write, pitch, and persuade. You can make a Power Point, or make art.

 As many as we can, but we want to have some significant level of contact with each group in the first months/year at least so probably a dozen teams in the first 6 months.

 Is the $15k a one shot grant, or the first of many grants?

-Our goal is to be able to fund the best teams for 18 months at that level or higher, and we’d work with teams to develop a fundraising plan for what happens after that.
-If we find people who are awesome at this and they’re working on a primary issue like one of the ones we listed above, we’re confident we can get them funding.
+If you are granted $15k, there’s no guarantee of further funding.
+That being said, we’d work with teams to develop a fundraising plan for what happens after that.
+If we find people who are awesome at this and they’re working on a primary issue like one of the ones we listed above, we’re hopeful that we can get them ongoing funding.
 There’s some risk we won’t be able to, but we think it’s more likely than not that we will.
 For many of the same reasons you're reading this, there are a lot of people who are willing to help fund creative approaches to political change these days!
 So the hard part isn't funding.
 The hard part is finding things to fund that are unusually and self-evidently effective.